Cottus undescribed species

 Espinasa and Jeffery (2003) recorded a troglomorphic fish population from a cave in Pennsylvania, USA.
 They do not differentiate it taxonomically from epigean fishes in the Cottus bairdi-cognatus complex.
 The following details refer only to the troglomorphic fishes.

 Since the troglomorphic population has not been considered as a separate taxon there are no designated types.
-Espinasa and Jeffery (2003) do not record any museum reference numbers.
+Espinasa and Jeffery (2003) do not record any museum reference numbers (but see below).

 Eiswert #1 Cave is a small vadose stream segment between a sink and a rising.
 It is likely that the hydrological connection between the downstream end of the cave and the rising is passable to fishes moving up and down stream.
 There is therefore potentially some degree of connection between epigean and hypogean populations.

 The taxonomic position of the troglomorphic taxon is not clear.
 Two species from which it may be derived, Cottus bairdi and C. cognatus, together with hybrids between the two, are found in the vicinity of Eiswert #1 Cave.
 The diagnostic characters used to separate these species (3 pelvic fin rays in C. cognatus, 4 pelvic rays in C. bairdi and hybrids) is difficult to apply as fin ray reduction may be a troglomorphic character.
 It is likely that molecular techniques will be required to resolve this question.
 Cahill et al. (2013) suggest that the hybridization event between C. bairdii and C. cognatus generated an adaptationally distinct lineage which was able to evolve into a troglomorphic population.
 Cottus bairdii from Tytoona Cave (the Tytoona Cave Sculpin), which is only slightly troglomorphic, is in the same lineage as the surface fishes in the area and no hybridization event took place there.